Unveiling Softphones: Definition, Benefits, and Key Insights

 - Connecting to the backend SIP Proxy server and gateway.

 - SIP is responsible for identifying user location, user availability, capability, session setup and management.
 You can also transfer calls and have intercom features or turn a call into a conference, all thanks to SIP.

-SIP is important for VoIP telephony using softphone dialers.
+Web softphone SIP is important for VoIP telephony using softphone dialers.
 SIP defines messages, initiates a call, keeps track of it and terminates it on hang up.
 It comes into play for audio and video calls.

-You have the newer WebRTC technologies from Google that supports audio-video calls and conferencing plus document exchange during calls but even this needs SIP in the background.
+You have the newer WebRTC technologies from Google that support audio-video calls and conferencing plus document exchange during calls but even this needs SIP in the background.
 More details about SIP appear in our blog here.
 For end users it is not of material importance to go into details of SIP, just to know that it is there powering your mobile softphone.

 Why use a softphone if I can use my phone for audio video calls?